HL7/fhir-identity-matching-ig/input/pagecontent/use-cases.md

 1. The requesting system initiates a match request to the receiving system’s FHIR endpoint.
 2. The receiving system runs a weighting algorithm to determine if the Patient resource found in the request meets the minimum value asserted in the IDI profile and required for the workflow (imperfect matching with L0 invariant, input weight score of at least 9, and attributes verified at IAL1.5, is permitted when data will be returned to a HIPAA Covered Entity; when a single high confidence match is required, L1 invariant with input weight score of at least 10 and attributes verified at IAL1.8 and AAL2 authentication of the individual--claimed by a trusted requester and consistent with the Digital Identity guidance--may initiate a Consumer Match appropriate for access to health data when the requester is not a HIPAA Covered Entity).
 3. The receiving system intakes the match request and runs their own matching algorithm against the database of identities they manage to determine if there are one or more matches.
-4. The receiving system replies to the requesting system with the relevant Patient resource(s) in a FHIR Bundle.
+4. The receiving system replies to the requesting system with the relevant Patient resource(s) in a FHIR Bundle, or otherwise as per the match transaction specifics (whether FHIR or non-FHIR).

 Outcome: Requesting system has obtained a valid FHIR Bundle containing either matched FHIR Patient resource(s) or a “No Match Found” response if the receiving system was unable to locate any matching Patient resources.

-#### Digital Identity Creation
+#### Digital Identity Account Creation
 Actors: patient (or authorized representative), Identity Provider

 Workflow:

 1. Individual completes an IAL1.8 or greater identity verification process per Identity Proofing workflow.
-2. The Identity Provider generates and binds a Digital Identifier to an OpenID Connect credential with AAL2 authentication assurance.
+2. The Identity Provider generates and binds a Digital Identifier to an OpenID Connect credential (or equivalent) with AAL2 authentication assurance.
-3. The resultant Digital Identifier can then be associated with the individual in that organization's system and shared, when authorized, with other systems able to validate an Identity Provider assertion and successfully perform a Consumer Match.
+3. The resultant Digital Identifier can then be associated with the individual in that organization's system and shared, when authorized, with other systems able to validate an Identity Provider claim, contributing to a successful Consumer Match.

 &emsp;&emsp;

 ### Use Case Workflows

-#### Patient-Directed B2C
+#### Patient-Directed B2C (intrinsic OAuth service)

-Actors: Authorized Representative (User) OR Patient, Patient Chosen App, Authorization Server, FHIR Server, Identity Provider

-Description: Patient or their authorized representative authorizes a third-party application to access patient’s data as in the SMART App Launch workflow (or equivalent) using their credentials at the data holder organization or other trusted credentials from a third-party Identity Provider (for example, as in Unified Data Access Profiles (UDAP) Tiered OAuth for User Authentication) to authenticate the user.
+Description: Patient or their authorized representative authorizes action such as third-party application's access to a patient’s data as in the SMART App Launch Patient Access workflow (or equivalent) using their credentials issued by the data holder organization (or its tightly-coupled Identity Identity Provider) to authenticate the user.
+The use case is relevant in some TEFCA Individual Access Services contexts, but applies broadly when authentication of an individual is required, such as a request for restrictions (part of view, download, and transmit to 3rd party) or another transaction needing digital consent.

+Actors: Patient or Authorized Representative (User), Patient Chosen App, Authorization Server, FHIR Server, FHIR Server's Identity Provider (native to the system or contracted such that the system takes responsibility for the Identity Provider)

 Pre-Conditions:
-- The patient (and user) has been registered and verified by a physician’s office (or other provider).
+- The Patient (or Authorized Representative User) registered for an account and their identity was verified by a physician’s office (or their software system, or another organization sharing a system and identity management practices) as per the Core Identity Workflows.
-- The patient (and user) is known by the Identity Provider.
+- The Patient (or Authroized Representative User) is known to the Identity Provider.
-- The Identity Provider is trusted by the physician’s office (if a third party is used).

 Workflow:
-1. A user wishes to access their accessible health information through an app of their choice.
+1. A user wishes to access their health information through an app of their choice (Patient Chosen App).
+2. 1.2.
+HL7 UDAP JWT-Based Authentication B2C is used to register and authenticate the Patient Chosen App in a way that is securely scaled (optional).
-2. User authorizes data flow to their chosen app.
+3. User authorizes data flow to Patient Chosen App.
-3. User authenticates with credentials issued by the practice OR the user is prompted to log into the physician’s data source through the authentication process of a different Identity Provider’s compliant Digital Identity (in either case following SMART, etc. as usual).
+4. User authenticates with their credentials issued by the Identity Provider for practice's system (following SMART, etc. as usual).
-4. User completes necessary prompts, creating a credential with the identity Provider if it did not exist or resetting the credential if needed.
+5. User completes necessary prompts, creating a credential with the Identity Provider associated with their health record if it did not yet exist or resetting the authenticator(s) associated with the credential if needed as per Identity Proofing Workflow, Match Workflow, and Digital Identity Creation Use Cases, as applicable.
-5. If a trusted, third-party Identity Provider is being used, the usual requirements for a Consumer Match exist and the responder must match the Digital Identifier asserted by the Identity Provider, or another combination of demographics with input weight score of 10 or greater consistent with this guidance, against the identities of individuals they manage.
+6. The usual requirements for a Consumer Match apply to establishing or reestablishing the authenticator for the account and assigning an HL7 Person Identifier to the identity of the patient and/or authorized representative by the system of record with which the FHIR server is associated.

 <div>
 <figure class="figure">